carpentries-incubator/lesson-R-packaging/_episodes/03-getting_started.md

 - We gave the package a name: `mysterycoffee`.
 - I created my package on my `~/Desktop` folder, but you can use another location if you prefer.
 - We left `Create git repository` unticked.
 If you want to know more about `git`, please refer to our courses on [Version control](https://swcarpentry.github.io/git-novice/).
+Integrating packages with Git is very useful, but we will not talk about it in this lesson.
 - We left `Use renv with this project unticked`.
 - We ticked `Open in new session`.

 Now we are ready to press `Create Project`.

-> ## What did just happen?
+> ## What just happened?
 > After pressing `Create Project`, a new `RStudio` window should have appeared.
 > The working folder should be `mysterycoffee`, and it should already have some contents:
 >